konstantinkobs/BracketsExtensionStats/README.md

 #Brackets Extension Statistics
-This Website shows download statistics for all [Brackets](http://brackets.io/) Extension in the [Brackets Extension Registry](https://brackets-registry.aboutweb.com/)
+This website shows download statistics for all [Brackets](http://brackets.io/) Extension in the [Brackets Extension Registry](https://brackets-registry.aboutweb.com/)

 ##Resources
 This site was built with awesome projects by other people.